 WEEE Registration number: WEE/MM0436AA

-As of 1st April 2007 all producers of electrical and electronic items, including X Rocker are required to incorporate the following "crossed-out wheeled bin" symbol on their products.
+As of 1st April 2007, all producers of electrical and electronic items, including X Rocker are required to incorporate the following "crossed-out wheeled bin" symbol as below on their products.
 This symbol will indicate that the item should not be disposed of through household waste and should be properly disposed of via a retailer take back scheme or their local civic amenity site licensed to accept WEEE.